 Oftentimes, customers in need of our services have questions about the difference between CNC Swiss machining and CNC vertical machining.
 They wonder how similar they are, and which is right for them.
-While there are distinct advantages and applications for both, they are actually completely different processes, and choosing which one depends on the specific job.
+While there are distinct advantages and applications for both types of CNC machining, they are actually completely different processes, and choosing which one depends on the specific job.

 CNC Swiss machining involves the use of a Swiss-style screw machine, running off bar stock to typically create a cylindrical part.
 Specifically, there is a 12-foot bar behind the machine, with automatic bar loaders in which 15-20 bars can be placed and fed through the machine.
 The tools are machining as the bar is pushed forward through a guide bushing.
 On a particular machine, there are numerous tools and multiple axis’ that can be used to complete the part.
 With this kind of complexity, there are not many parts that cannot be finished complete off the screw machine.